ryandhjeon/obsidian-notes/Ideas/Suprise map for visualization.md

 Maps themselves can be misleading, misrepresented and misinterpreted.
 A misinformation can be viral and impact millions of people in a few second through social media.
 [4]

-**2.3 Surprise map**

-Correll et al. suggests that

-**2.4 Visualization Tools**
+**2.3 Different ways to present on Choropleth**

 Motivated by the lack of map visualization of Covid-19 at the county level in NY for public, this study introduces a choropleth map with designed data classification and symbolization. after close exmination of the dataset.
 Proved that the choropleth maps lead to higher accuracy and preference than the proportional symbol map in general.
 Started to visualize Covid-19 [6]

+The COVID-19 data will be spatially visualized when data on a specific date is queried for analysis.
+On the other hand, spatio-temporal visualization will be displayed when a time series of COVID-19 data is queried for analysis.
+[7]

+Securing geo-located health data at a high enough spatial resolution to detect meaningful patterns has proven challenging due to privacy constraints.
+Whatever the method of collection, the increase of higher resolution and dynamic geo-located data on COVID-19 can allow researchers to go beyond the simple maps of present to tell a much bigger, more detailed story.[8]

+**2.4 Surprise map**

+Correll et al. suggests that

 3. Dataset